menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Buchanan Dam is worth considering.

-Being a small town, Buchanan Dam does not have a public transit system used by locals to get to and from work.
+Buchanan Dam is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-Buchanan Dam is a somewhat ethnically-diverse town.
 The people who call Buchanan Dam home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Buchanan Dam residents report their race to be White, followed by Native American.
-Buchanan Dam also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.22% of the town’s residents.
+The greatest number of Buchanan Dam residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Buchanan Dam include English, German, Irish, French, and European.

 The most common language spoken in Buchanan Dam is English.
 Other important languages spoken here include Spanish and Italian.